On Weil Sums, Conjectures of Helleseth, and Niho Exponents: Acknowledgements

 \section{Acknowledgements}

-The author would like to thank Qing Xiang for suggesting the problem, Daniel Katz, \bl Wen-Ching Winnie Li, Bao Pham, and Fang-Ting Tu for helpful comments on an earlier draft to this paper, and Ling Long for fruitful discussions and feedback to this project. \bl The author is also grateful for the elaborate comments from the anonymous referee.
+The author would like to thank Qing Xiang for suggesting the problem, Daniel Katz, \bl Wen-Ching Winnie Li, \bk Fang-Ting Tu and Bao Pham for helpful comments on an earlier draft to this paper, and Ling Long for fruitful discussions and feedback to this project. \bl The author is also grateful for the elaborate comments from the anonymous referee.
 All suggestions have improved this paper greatly. \bk